SlytherSavior/Weatheria-/README.md

 ## 🚧 Current Status

-Weatheria is now finalized and available for deployment in Discord servers.
+Weatheria and its basic functionalities is done! and available for deployment in Discord servers.
 This project has been a significant step in the journey to becoming a proficient full-stack developer.

 ## 📋 Usage